-In prior years, we had recommended that employers adapt our template of a Treadmill Desk Liability Waiver and have any employee who is planning to use a treadmill desk sign it prior to their first use.
-While this would still make sense to use at a bare minimum -for non-iMovR treadmills that don’t have the built-in click-wrap waiver functionality – it is likely not going to hold up in court very well based on legal precedent.
-For the same reason that no employer would allow an employee to rent a car with a GPS navigation system that doesn’t have a click-wrap waiver built in, and that hotels require visitors to the fitness center to sign a liability waiver each and every time they re-enter the facility, for true protection from liability it is vital to obtain a re-affirmation of the user’s consent to the liability waiver before each and every session.
+In prior years, we recommended that employers adapt our template of a Treadmill Desk Liability Waiver and have any employee who is planning to use a treadmill desk sign it prior to their first use.
+While this would still make sense to use at a bare minimum for non-iMovR treadmills that don’t have the built-in click-wrap waiver functionality — it is likely not going to hold up in court very well based on legal precedent.
+For the same reason that no employer would allow an employee to rent a car with a GPS navigation system that doesn’t have a click-wrap waiver built in, for true protection from liability it is vital to obtain a re-affirmation of the user’s consent to the liability waiver before each and every session.

 A Checklist for Safe Treadmill Desk Usage in the Enterprise